vncsmyrnk/vncsmyrnk/README.md

 - 👋 Hi, I’m @vncsmyrnk
-- 👀 I’m interested in programming and devops in specific
+- 👀 I’m interested in programming and DevOps in specific
 - 💞️ I’m looking to collaborate on agile teams CI/CD oriented
-- 📫 Reach me on vmayrink12@gmail.com
+- 📫 Reach me on vmayrink12@gmail.com or https://www.linkedin.com/in/vncsmyrnk

 <!---
 vncsmyrnk/vncsmyrnk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.